 The Brain Injury Association of America does not discriminate against any applicant on the basis of race, gender, sexual orientation, religion, ethnic origin, or age.

 Lisa Brenner, Ph.D., VA/Rocky Mountain MIRECC, University of Colorado

 Wayne Gordon, Ph.D., Icahn School of Medicine at Mt.
 Sinai

 Jasmeet Hayes, Ph.D., Ohio State University

-Brent Masel, M.D., UTMB, Galveston Texas
+Brent Masel, M.D., University of Texas Medical Branch

-Stacy Suskauer, M.D, Kennedy Kreiger Institute, Johns Hopkins University
+Stacy Suskauer, M.D., Kennedy Kreiger Institute, Johns Hopkins University

-Award recipients and grantees agree to cooperate with BIAA in promoting the Association’s research grant program as described in the notice of award.
+Grantees agree to cooperate with BIAA in promoting the Association’s research grant program as described in the notice of award.